 New Patch has been updated.
 All Zenith bags from henceforth will no longer hold an infinite amount.
 The set number will be half a million.
 Extra slots to refine the Zenith bag have increased.
 The whole world will have an active Zone Alpha placed in effect.
-All attacks and defenses will go into real time.
-Fatality, wounds, and dismembered body parts are active and many more.
-The protection of the Hero’s will have come to an end.
-All magical boosts that are placed on the borders of the Fire Continent will not be functioning anymore.
+All attacks and defenses will go into real-time.
+Fatality, wounds, dismembered body parts are active, and many more.
+The protection of the Hero will have come to an end.
+All magical boosts placed on the Fire Continent’s borders will not be functioning anymore.
 Siege wars between cities are now possible.

-Dive synchronization: Safety features has been upgraded and inputted into your Deep Dive gear.
-Safety procedures of personal health has been updated into the Avatar.
-Players will be forced out until one’s bodies needs and personal health has been taken care of.
+Dive synchronization: Safety features have been upgraded and inputted into your Deep Dive gear.
+Safety procedures for personal health have been updated in the Avatar.
+Players will be forced out until one’s body’s needs and personal health has been taken care of.
 Players will not be allowed to log in if the safety health rating reaches below fifty percent.
-Please understand that this world is game.
+Please understand that this world is a game.
 We appreciate your safety and your life.
 Thank you for your understanding.

 “Nooooooooooooooooooooooooooo!”
 Allan gasped with a scream.
 He was the loudest of the groups to cry out in outrage and fell defeated onto the ground.”
 This is an outrage.
 It’s sacrilege.
-How could they do this us?”
+How could they do this to us?”
 He burst into tears.

 Even Zero couldn’t help but stand there shocked.
 The Zenith bag has been very useful in his collection of items.
 He picked up everything and anything that could be sold.
-Now he had to waste extra money on buying bags if he wanted to carry more.
+Now he had to waste extra money buying bags if he wanted to carry more.

 “I can’t live like this.”
-Alan rebuked as he stomped around furious.
+Alan rebuked as he stomped around, furious.
 “This is like stealing from the merchant’s life and blood.”

 “By this rate, they’re trying to make this game as close to reality as possible.”
-Agnis voice rung through the group.
+Agnis’s voice rung through the group.
 “I’m assuming the beginning stages for the Adventurers to have time to get used to the game and even build up guilds are over.
 It is now the frontier, the age of exploration.”

-Zero thought he saw Alan’s soul leave his body, he became lifeless like a zombie still lost in his own thoughts at the whole news.
+Zero thought he saw Alan’s soul leave his body; he became lifeless like a zombie still lost in his own thoughts at the whole news.

 “It’s alright.
 We can power level together and beat them all.”
 Jack hoisted his large battle hammer over his shoulder.
 “Working together will get us through.
 Just like the Real World quest.”

 “Don’t worry so much.
-You’re going to have creases in between your eyebrows and they’re going to become permanent if you continue.”
+You’re going to have creases in between your eyebrows, and they’re going to become permanent if you continue.”

 Everyone understood and nodded one-after-another.
-Not many lights peaked through the thick forest, nor could he hear any bugs, crickets, or birds singing their usual songs.
+Not many lights peaked through the thick forest, nor could he hear bugs, crickets, or birds singing their familiar songs.
 Thick vines covered densely around the forest as a light mist covered the ground.
 Instead, the stale smell of decayed plants hung in the air.

+“Where?”
+Agnis sharply turned towards Zeraph.
+Her face turned white like a sheet.
+She already had a couple of wind arrows knocked in her bow.
+The moment she saw them, arrows were sent flying like missiles.
+She was not a fan of bugs.
 Especially spiders, centipedes, and millipedes.
 Already the Baby Spiders were looking like little porcupines.
 Right after, she sent a blazing blue fire that incinerated the Baby Spiders in seconds.
 The Baby Spiders were appearing from the dark forest, one-after-another like a swarm of undead that never stopped.

 “Zero behind you!”
 Alan yelled as he aimed and hit the Baby Spider in the head.
-The monster turned toward Alan in rage as it clacked its hairy pincer like jaws towards him.
+The monster turned toward Alan in rage as it clacked its hairy pincer-like jaws towards him.

 “Hammer Falls!”
 Jack yelled.
-Thirty seconds later he yelled the same skill again.
+Thirty seconds later, he yelled the same skill again.
 “Damn these critters.
 These annoying bastards just keep coming.”